 The release of Karma in 2023 brought more chart toppers with “You Take Me As I Am” and “My Life.”
 “Rambler’s Soul” reached number one two times on the Bluegrass Today Weekly Top 20 and number two on their monthly chart.
 “Walk Beside Me” was the fourth number one song from the album, and featured a guest starring appearance by Shawn Lane.

 Chris got his first banjo when he was 11 years old after attending many bluegrass festivals and concerts with his father.
-He grew up in Fredericktown, Ohio, and went to college at ETSU, earning a Bachelor’s degree in Business Management.
-Chris has performed with many professionals, such as Alecia Nugent, Darrell Webb Band, Marty Raybon, and Full Circle, Nothin’ Fancy, Ken Mellons, Sideline, David Grier Band, Steve Thomas, Carrie Hassler, Appalachian Road Show, Brothers Osborne, Dierks Bentley, and The Cleverlys.
+He grew up in Fredericktown, Ohio, and went to college at East Tennessee State University (ETSU), earning a Bachelor’s degree in business management.
+Chris has performed with many professionals, such as Alecia Nugent, Darrell Webb Band, Marty Raybon, Nothin’ Fancy, Ken Mellons, Sideline, David Grier Band, Steve Thomas, Carrie Hassler, Appalachian Road Show, Brothers Osborne, Dierks Bentley, and The Cleverlys.
 Some of his early influences are Flatt and Scruggs, J.D.
 Crowe, Jim Mills, Terry Baucom, Lonesome River Band, and Blue Highway.

 Jacob Eller started out in a musical family, and played bass for the Galax area bluegrass band, No Speed Limit.
 He later played with The Church Sisters and mandolin player Sierra Hull.
 He is now the band leader and bass player for Highlands Fellowship Church and plays with southwest Virginia singer-songwriters.

 From Volume Five: Patton is currently on leave from the band.
 He suffered a stroke in early 2021, right after the band recorded their album set for release in early 2021.
 Please continue to keep Patton in your prayers so he can continue to recover.